Does massage help fibromyalgia: with bonus self help advice

 What professionals say about DrGraeme massagers

-The main reason pain keeps coming back after therapy or course of treatment is that all these usually do is temporarily stop them hurting.
+The main reason pain keeps coming back after therapy or a course of treatment is that all these usually do is temporarily stop them hurting.
 As well, most people keep doing the things that cause the knots to develop.
 In this section we will show you how to use therapy to eliminate the knots rather than just relieve the pain.
 In the next section we will discuss things you can do to stop them developing.

 There are many causes of muscle knots including injury, muscle overload and emotional stress.
 However, the biggest cause is where muscle tightness restricts blood blood flow creating an environment of accumulated wastes and reduced nutrients in your muscles.
 This is why muscle knots are so common where postural issues (eg. sitting at a computer) or repetitive activities cause muscle tightness.
 It is also important to note that psychological and emotional issues can cause your muscle to tense, restricting blood flow and causing muscle knots to develop.
 Here are some basic ways you can help stop muscle knots from forming.